 college students studying math, science, and engineering, and also

-provides funding for teacher skill improvement programs in mathematics
+provides funding for informal programs in mathematics

 We believe that improved knowledge and understanding of fundamental mathematics and science, and their application to the solution of real world problems is increasingly important for economic improvement in an incerasingly competitive world.

 TO SUPPORT PROMISING STUDENTS STUDYING IN TECHNICAL FIELDS:

 We provide scholarships for highly qualified students studying science, mathematics, and engineering.

 In 2020 we will provide three $4000 scholarships for graduating seniors planning to study engineering, mathematics, and/or science.
 These scholarships are renewable for up to four years of study at accredited colleges and universities.
 Follow the link 2020 High School Scholarship Fund Information for information and applications.

 TO IMPROVE THE LEVEL OF TECHNICAL EDUCATION AND COMPETENCE IN K-12

 We believe that an important element for improving the level of science and mathematics understanding is to generate in students the desire to learn and understand the technical principles of how things work.
 We feel that increased interest in science can be encouraged by knowledgeable and enthusiastic presenters who can make the subject matter relevant and understandable.
 We wish to provide support for individuals and organizations which deliver hands on, technically oriented mathematics and science learning experiences.
 Our interest is in preparing students for success in technical fields that require a strong understanding of and competence in advanced mathematics and science.